Fixing America In 500 Words Or

 the sum of all wisdom".

-though a similar idea pops up in a great many societies in the historical record, no one else
+history.
+Even though similar ideas are found in many societies in the historical record, no one else places such an all-encompassing importance on loving our

-Calling oneself a "Christian" does not in any way, shape or form, make someone a follower of
+Calling oneself a "christian" does not in any way, shape or form, make someone a follower of

 "sermon on the mount", a wise person is someone who hears and practices what Jesus actually

-said, while a foolish person is someone who hears but does not practice, what Jesus actually
+says, while a foolish person is someone who hears but does not practice, what Jesus actually

 someone minimizes and ignores what the leader did not address.